com-480-data-visualization/data_viz_wizards/README.md

 ### Problematic

 Music plays an important role in most peoples lives.
 It motivates, helps in difficult times and makes the best moments even more beautiful.
 The important role of music is reflected in the Spotify charts, they show what songs are most popular at the moment and which artists are on the rise.
 But why are certain songs and artists more popular than others?
-Howdoes this differ between countries and which role plays the genre?
+How does this differ between countries and which role does genre play?
 In this project we want to answer these questions and explore and visualize the data behind the Spotify charts.
 Therefore we want to explore the following topics:
 - Geographical Trends: Identify popular songs and genres across countries
 - Artist Comparison: Analyze artists by genre, popularity, and